donPuerto/Laravel-FullCalendar-Demo/readme.md

 * Search Function

 ## Security Vulnerabilities
-If you discover a security vulnerability within Laravel, please send an e-mail to Taylor Otwell at don.puerto@hotmail.com.
+If you discover a security vulnerability within Laravel, please send an e-mail to don.puerto@hotmail.com.
 All security vulnerabilities will be promptly addressed.

 ## License
 The Laravel framework is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT).